-Updates from Action 2016 Status 2021 Status

-2016 Plan Public New Same

-Education

-Mutual Aid New Same

-Grant New Same

-Applications

-New for 2021 Action Cost Timeframe Responsible Status

-Plan Agency

-Educational \$6,000.00 2022, 2024, Lincoln County New

-programs on 2026 Emergency Program

-preparedness Management

-for wildfires by Agency

-using local

-media, social

-media,

-informational

-sessions and

-hosting a

-preparedness

-fair.
+Updates from 2016 Plan Action (Language from 2016 LCMHP) 2016 Project Status 2021 Project Status Update Public Education New Same Mutual Aid New Same Grant Applications New Same New for 2021 Plan Action Cost Timeframe Responsible Agency Status Educational programs on wildfire mitigation and preparedness by using local media, social media, informational sessions and hosting a preparedness fair. \$6,000.00 2022, 2024, 2026 Lincoln County Emergency Management Agency New Program

-Drought: Drought is a deficiency in precipitation over an extended period, usually a season or more, resulting in a water shortage causing adverse impacts on vegetation, animals, and/or people.25 Because drought classification is relative to average local precipitation, surface, and groundwater levels, all of Lincoln County is susceptible to drought.
+Drought: Drought is a deficiency in precipitation over an extended period, usually a season or more, resulting in a water shortage causing adverse impacts on vegetation, animals, and/or people.38 Because drought classification is relative to average local precipitation, surface, and groundwater levels, all of Lincoln County is susceptible to drought.
 In Lincoln County, drought affects areas of agriculture, as well as public and private aquifers and wells.
 See Element B - Risk Assessment, for more details on drought and areas susceptible to drought in Lincoln County.

-Updates from Action 2016 Status 2021 Status 2016 Plan n/a n/a n/a Drought was not included as a hazard in the 2016 Plan Update New for 2021 Plan Action Cost Timeframe Responsible Agency Status Educational programs on preparedness for drought by using local media, social media, informational sessions and hosting a preparedness fair. \$6,000.00 2022, 2024, 2026 Lincoln County Emergency Management Agency New Program
+Updates from 2016 Plan Action (Language from 2016 LCMHP) 2016 Project Status 2021 Project Status Update n/a n/a n/a Drought was not included as a hazard in the 2016 Plan Update New for 2021 Plan Action Cost Timeframe Responsible Agency Status Educational programs on drought mitigation and preparedness by using local media, social media, informational sessions and hosting a preparedness fair. \$6,000.00 2022, 2024, 2026 Lincoln County Emergency Management Agency New Program